 Though I won’t be posting anymore to these existing five blogs, I will maintain them for you for another year.
 I did not feel right about letting them go without an extensive notice period.
 Therefore, they will not go dark until June 30, 2018 – coinciding with the end of my podcasting (related post below).

 If you are concerned about a loss of content, consider that my books and new blog will be continuing the same message that I have been delivering since 2009.
 When a garden becomes completely overgrown, the thing to do is remove all the old growth so that God can give new growth.
-I am highly confident that my simplified focus on my books and new blog will convey the truth to new readers more effectively than the thousands of accumulated posts sitting there now.
+I am highly confident that my simplified focus on my books will convey the truth to new readers more effectively than the thousands of accumulated posts sitting there now.
 Trading in the temple, with all that comprised its service, for the carpenter-turned-rabbi from Nazareth may have seemed a poor bargain to some 1st-century Jews, but others saw that this was the wisdom of God.

 But I am afraid that, as the serpent deceived Eve by his craftiness, your minds will be led astray from the simplicity and purity of devotion to Christ.